tuomaseerola/onsetsync/paper/paper.md

 library(onsetsync)
 ```

 To carry out such comparisons, `onsetsync` has several auxiliary functions.
-There are functions that help assessing relative timings, to associate onsets with beat subdivisions and cycles in music structure, and to select and compare the instruments.
+There are functions that help assess relative timings, to associate onsets with beat subdivisions and cycles in music structure, and to select and compare the instruments.
 The library has seven categories of functions summarised in Table 1.

 | Category      | Examples                                             |
 |---------------|------------------------------------------------------|